Dental Assisting - Program

 by 3 credits, with a total of 36 credits

-The Dental Assisting Program at Rutgers is a ten month certificate program offered in conjunction with the following affiliates:
+The Rutgers School of Health Professions Dental Assisting Program is a ten month certificate program offered in conjunction with the following affiliates:

 Enrollment is limited to 24 students who commence their studies in January under the professional leadership of the faculty of the Rutgers School of Health Related Professions (SHRP).
 Faculty of the Rutgers School of Dental Medicine also provide instruction in the program.
 Dental Assisting students have access to the most modern equipment and treatment facilities at the Rutgers School of Dental Medicine as well as at the Rutgers SHRP, Scotch Plains Dental Suite.